 What Are the Risk Factors?

-The following people have a greater chance of getting hypoglycemia, including:
+The following people have a greater risk of experiencing hypoglycemia:

 - People taking insulin or insulin shots

-- Persons who use oral diabetes medication like sulfonylureas
+- Persons who use oral diabetes medications like sulfonylureas

 - Those with liver or kidney failure

 - People who have had diabetes for an extended period of time

 - Others who don’t experience hypoglycemic symptoms (hypoglycemia unawareness)

 - People with disabilities that may prevent a faster response to lowered blood sugar

 - Persons who have an increased alcohol intake